 Apparently a study has been carried out and the findings are that any company wishing to target a particular demographic with their advertising, should use music from the time that group was 16 – In my case that would be 1976.
 I can see how this would work.
-If you were lucky like me, and had a stable family background, your material needs were all catered for; you had a tight regime to your day with school and probably a Saturday job; you saw your best friends every single day because you went to school with them and you had a reasonable level of independence as helicopter parenting wouldn’t start for a few decades yet.
-Top that off with a few short romances that didn’t cause too much distress when they were over, no social media to mess with your head and life was sweet.
+If like me you were lucky and had a stable family background: your material needs were all catered for; you had a tight regime to your day with school and probably a Saturday job; you saw your best friends every single day because you went to school with them, and finally; you probably had a reasonable level of independence, as helicopter parenting wouldn’t start for a few decades yet.
+Top that off with a few short romances that didn’t cause too much distress when they were over, no social media to mess with your head, and life was sweet.

 We humans are essentially simple beings but as the years go by we accumulate baggage, make life complicated for ourselves and lose the people we love – These giant corporations know that, and home in on our weakness for a pop song that reminds us of simpler times.
 A really expensive car and some life assurance anyone?
 Yes by golly, I’ll have both!

 1976 was indeed a memorable year and one which I have really fond memories of.
-It was of course the year of the “long hot summer” where a new government department had to be created – The Minstry for Drought (which then became the Ministry for Floods when summer turned into autumn).
+It was of course the year of the ‘long hot summer’ when a whole new government department had to be created, The Ministry for Drought (which then became the Ministry for Floods when summer turned into autumn).

 The UK won the Eurovision Song Contest that year with Brotherhood of Man’s Save Your Kisses For Me.
 Girl/boy bands like BofM were very popular in 1976 and Abba really solidified their postition as an international supergroup with hits like Mama Mia, Fernando, Dancing Queen and Money Money Money.
 Even home grown acts like Guys and Dolls had a modicum of success.